devine-dl/pywidevine/README.md

 *Credit*: w3.org

-Almost the entire Widevine Protocol seen above is implemented except for Sessions which I will be implementing soon.
-Currently, only one session can be made and used at a time or problems will happen.

 ### Web Server

 This may be an API/Server in front of a License Server.
 For example, Netflix's Custom MSL-based API front.